Previously added items:

 For expressed microRNAs, plasmid vectors can be engineered so that the active, mature microRNA sequences are expressed within the context of a universal microRNA scaffold.
 In this context, the native secondary structure of the microRNA scaffold promotes efficient, accurate Drosha and Dicer processing, and preferential loading of the active, mature strand of the microRNA with minimal activity from the opposite strand.

 (1) The lentiviral particle binds to the host cell and delivers its engineered RNA genome, which includes encoded microRNA, to the cytoplasm.
 (2) The viral genome is reverse-transcribed in the cytoplasm (i.e. RNA to DNA).
 The DNA intermediate form is imported into the nucleus and is stably integrated into the host genome.
 (3) shMIMIC microRNA transgenes are transcribed in the same manner as endogenous microRNA genes.
-Native and over-expressed primary microRNAs are processed by the Drosha complex to yield the precursor microRNA (4), which is then shuttled out of the nucleus into the cytoplasm (5) and further processed by the Dicer complex into double-stranded microRNA (6).
+Native and over-expressed primary microRNAs are processed by the Drosha complex to yield the precursor microRNA (4), which is then shuttled out of the nucleus into the cytoplasm (5) and further processed by the Dicer complex into double-strand microRNA (6).
 One strand is selected for incorporation into the RNA-Induced Silencing Complex (RISC). microRNA-programmed RISC binds to target mRNA, causing transcript destabilization and subsequent down-regulation of protein expression (7).

 The specificity of microRNAs is based on their mature sequence and is achieved through complementarity